 Each participant must have a valid passport that does not expire for at least 6 months after the anticipated return date to the U.S. Participants are responsible for obtaining their own passports.
 As passports can take substantial time to obtain, apply for it as soon as possible.
 Information can be obtained at travel.state.gov/passport

 U.S. citizens do not need a visa to travel to Japan.
-Only participants who are not U.S. citizens may need one.
+Non-U.S. citizens may need a visa.

 All participants are required to have medical insurance which is valid outside the United States.
 Insurance can also be purchased to provide protection against cancellations and lost or damaged baggage.

 Cancellation and Refund Policy

 In the event that a participant withdraws from the program, a right to a refund is limited.
 All cancellations must be made in writing and sent to: